The Art of the Blues: A Visual Treasury of Black Music’s Golden Age by Bill Dahl (2016)

 Lots and lots of rare photographs, hi-res reproductions of studio recording pictures, newspaper ads and naturally record labels and music publishing catalogs fill this book.
 Brief histories of the most important American blues labels serve as chapter introductions.
 Dahl gives a short overview on the changing styles and mostly lets the pictures speak for themselves in ten sections.

-The great detail and high quality of hundreds of reproductions are a delight for blues fans and record collectors alike; unfortunately, only the “Golden Age” of the blues is covered, what should be the 1940s and 1950s.
+The great detail and high quality of hundreds of reproductions are a delight for blues fans and record collectors alike; unfortunately, only the “Golden Age” of the blues is covered, which should be the 1940s and 1950s.

 That means hardly any documentation or pictures on country blues musicians or their ads are included.